 Get Proactive On Air Filtration

 Many hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can get for your home if you have a loved one with a low immune system or someone who’s highly susceptible to sickness.
-Even if there aren’t any respiratory issues in your family, you’ll be instantly surprised by the almost instant change from a basic air filter to a High Efficiency one.
+Even if there are no respiratory issues in your home, you’ll be instantly surprised by the almost instant change from a basic air filter to a High Efficiency system.

-If you don’t feel like a high-grade air filtration system is right for your home, there are several other options to help clean your home’s air.
-From regular air cleaners to electronic air cleaners, review the chart below to help choose which air filtration and purification system is right for your home.
+If you don’t feel like a high-grade air filtration system is right for your home, there are several other options to help keep your home’s air clean.
+From regular air cleaners to electronic air cleaners, review the chart below to help choose which air filtration and purification system is right for you.

 Help Control Germs With Germicidal Systems

 Germi-what?
-Germicidal UV Light Systems help decrease airborne biological contaminants – germs – by safely emitting high intensity UV light from within your home’s air flow system.
-These bacteria-destroying devices can kill germs and even help stop further germs from accumulating in your home.
-According to one study, almost 20% of people with allergies suffer from exposure to fungi and bacteria in their ventilation systems.
+Germicidal UV Light Systems help decrease airborne biological contaminants – germs – by safely giving off high intensity UV light from within your home’s air flow system.
+These bacteria-destroying devices can kill germs and even assist in stopping further germs from accumulating in your home.
+According to one study, nearly one of five people with allergies suffer from exposure to fungi and bacteria in their duct systems.
 A UV light device will help sanitize and sterilize indoor air to help you reach the highest air quality possible.

 Optimize Moisture with Humidifiers or Dehumidifiers

-Um, don’t those two machines do literally the opposite of each other?
-Why would I want one instead of the other?
-For home comfort, humidity levels should be between 35% and 50%.
+Um, don’t those two machines do exactly the opposite of each other?
+Why would I choose one over the other?
+For home comfort, it’s recommended to have the humidity levels between 35% and 50%.
 Too much humidity can cause microbes, condensation and even wood damage.
-Not enough humidity can cause dry skin, sinus illness, splitting wood and sore throats.
-Depending on where you live, you most likely have too much or too little humidity.
+Not enough humidity can cause cracked skin, sinus sickness, cracking wood and sore throats.
+Depending on where you live, chances are you have too much or too little humidity.

 Humidifiers add the ideal amount of moisture to your home, helping with sickess, cracked skin, and contorted wood furniture and instruments.
-Dehumidifiers remove moisture from your home, helping to eliminate bacteria growth, and improving indoor comfort considerably.
+Dehumidifiers take away moisture from your home, helping to stop bacteria growth, and improving indoor comfort considerably.

 Don’t Dismiss Duct Cleaning